Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 *Example*
 ```
+Linux
 svn co https://svnserv.csiro.au/svn/ext/atlantis/Atlantis/trunk/atlantis
+Windows and MacOS
+Use tortoise to download and update the code from the svn repositores (see above) on
+your machine.

 ```

 *Note*
 > Remember that if you want a copy of the Atlantis main code you will need to go first to this page